engintop/Trello/README.md

 # Trello
 # test-automation-create-delete-board
-Java Trello project for test automation covering UI acceptance, API acceptance testing.
+Java Trello project for test automation covering UI and API testing.

 # How to run tests
 After import the project on your local.
 You can run with using maven commands.
 You can write the below command on the terminal.